 - Peel the blackened skin from the roasted poblano peppers and remove the stem and seeds.
 Chop the peppers and the onions and put them in a large bowl.
-Add the roasted corn, 1 tbsp lime juice, sugar, cilantro, and 1/2 tsp salt and pepper.
+Add the roasted corn, 1 tablespoon lime juice, sugar, cilantro, and ½ teaspoon salt and pepper.
 Stir to mix.
 Taste and add more salt, pepper and lime juice if desired.
 Set the salsa aside.

 - When the chicken is done cooking, remove it from the pan and use two forks to shred it into bite-size pieces.
 Stir the chicken back into the sauce.